OmaraI/rvfv-evolution-africa/README.md

 The analyses identify seven nonsynonymous mutations, adaptive codons and host-specific selection signals that shape RVFV evolution across Africa (1940-2020)

 ---
+#### Pipeline used in this manuscript
+The procedue for installation and usage was obtained from Juma et al, https://github.com/ajodeh-juma/rvfvtyping